DHRI-Curriculum/django-app/README.md

 # Digital Humanities Research Institute's curriculum website (Django)

-This is the alpha 2 version of the DHRI's curriculum website (created as a django app), together with a script that can independently import data from a JSON file and populate the website.
+This is the alpha 3 version of the DHRI's curriculum website (created as a django app).

 Belongs to: [Sprint 3](https://www.github.com/DHRI-Curriculum/django-app/milestone/3)
 Deadline: July 23